 ‘Platform Earth-Farmer-Consumer’ consists of two sectoral farmers’ unions that were founded in the early nineties because they were not too happy with the all-in-one mainstream union (LTO): the NAV (Dutch Arable Farmers’ Union) and the NMV (Dutch Dairy Farmers’ Union).
 They were joined by the working group ‘Farmers and Income’, and by ‘ X minus Y Solidarity Group’ and the ‘Boerengroep Wageningen’, a students group at Wageningen University, and by Afrika-Europa Netwerk, (AEN), a development organisation.
 The political parties SP and GroenLinks supported the ABC platform.
 The Platform started in 2000 and membership changed slightly in the course of the years: now it consists of NAV, NMV, Boerengroep Wageningen, Biodynamische Vereniging, VBBM (Vereniging tot Behoud van Boer en Milieu, an organisation striving for better soils) and the Toekomstboeren (innovative farmers, in the sense of agro-ecological farming) and WILPF (Women’s International League for Peace and Freedom)

-In 2014 and 2016 we co-organised the ‘Voedsel Anders’ (Food Otherwise) conferences, see the wbsite www.voedselanders.nl (also in English)
+In 2014 and 2016 we co-organised the ‘Voedsel Anders’ (Food Otherwise) conferences, and in 2018 the ‘Voedsel Anders Caravane’, and a third conference in April 2020.
+See the website www.voedselanders.nl (also in English)